-6. Can my child carry their epinephrine auto injector, insulin or asthma inhaler at school?

-Yes, students may carry inhalers, epinephrine auto injectors or insulin with a completed "Authorization to Carry a Prescription Medication" Form JGCD-10 on file in the clinic.

-7. If I give my child fever-reducing medication for a fever, can I still send them to school?

-No, students with a fever should not be given fever-reducing medication in order to return to school.
-Students may not return to school until free of fever for 24 hours.
+- 6. Can my child carry their epinephrine auto injector, insulin or asthma inhaler at school?
+Yes, students may carry inhalers, epinephrine auto injectors or insulin with a completed "Authorization to Carry a Prescription Medication" Form JGCD-10 on file in the clinic. - 7.
+If I give my child fever- reducing medication for a fever, can I still send them to school?
+No, students with a fever should not be given fever- reducing medication in order to return to school.
+Students may not return to school until free of fever for 24 hours without the use of fever reducing medication or for 72 hours without the use of fever reducing medication if diagnosed with COVID-19 and had symptoms.